 Hiking Trails in Niagara Falls

-Most people come to Niagara Falls to see the waterfalls.
-But there's so much more to experience!
+Most people come to Niagara Falls to see the waterfalls, but there's so much more to experience!
 Hidden away from the main attractions are incredible hiking trails that show you a completely different side of Niagara.

 You'll find over 15 kilometres of hiking trails through beautiful forests, along rushing rivers, and past smaller waterfalls that are just as stunning as the famous ones.
-Plus, there's a 56-kilometre paved trail that's perfect for families or anyone who wants an easy walk with great views.
+Plus, there's a 56 kilometre paved trail that's perfect for families or anyone who wants an easy walk with great views.

 The Best Niagara Falls Hiking Trails

-Niagara Glen Trail
+Niagara Glen

 This is the crown jewel of Niagara hiking.
 You'll start by walking down 80 stairs into a deep gorge, then follow trails through an ancient Carolinian forest.
 The best part?
 Amazing views of the bright blue Niagara River and the famous whirlpool.

-The River Trail is the main attraction - it's 1.6km long and runs right along the water's edge.
+The River Trail is the main attraction - it's 1.6 km long and runs right along the water's edge.
 You'll see huge boulders that are thousands of years old and might spot some of the 490 different plants and animals that live here.

 Good to know: This forest is super rare - it's one of the last old-growth forests in the area.
 The big rocks you'll see are remnants carved out this gorge by the river thousands of years ago.